Hab5/league-machine-learning/README.md

     }
 ```

-The json main fields contains the data for each players, `Player1` to `Player5` correspond to the blue team, and `Player6` to `Player10` to the red team.
+The json main fields contains the data for all players, `Player1` to `Player5` correspond to the blue team, and `Player6` to `Player10` to the red team.

 Let's review the different fields.